Sing, You Sinners (song)

-"Sing, You Sinners" is a popular song with music by W. Franke Harling and lyrics by Sam Coslow.
-In 1930 it was used in the film Honey starring Lillian Roth.
+"Sing, You Sinners" is a novelty song with music by W. Franke Harling and lyrics by Sam Coslow.
+Composed in 1930 for the film Honey, starring Nancy Carroll, it is performed during a musical scene by Tess Gardella, Mitzi Green (Doris) and Lillian Roth (Cora Falkner).
 The Bing Crosby 1938 Paramount musical Sing You Sinners also included the song in the title credits.
+It is considered "Coslow's biggest movie hit".